mdda/mdda.github.io/_posts/OSS/2019-11-12-nvidia-via-docker-on-fedora-30.md

 {% highlight bash %}
 dnf -y install dnf-plugins-core

-dnf remove docker
+dnf remove docker   # Just to make sure that we're not on the Fedora official one

 dnf config-manager --add-repo https://download.docker.com/linux/fedora/docker-ce.repo dnf install docker-ce docker-ce-cli containerd.io

 systemctl start docker
 docker run hello-world
+#
+# Hello from Docker!
+# This message shows that your installation appears to be working correctly.
+#
+# ...
 {% endhighlight %}

 ### Set up user permissions for docker

-We need to add each user that requires access to the docker system to the `docker` group :
+We need to add each `user` that requires access to the docker system to the `docker` group :

 {% highlight bash %}
 grep dock /etc/group